Why Shanghai's new Nasdaq-style tech board may be a game changer

 China has long wanted its home-grown tech champions to list closer to home.

-Many of the best-known Chinese groups including e-commerce firm Alibaba Group and gaming and social media giant Tencent Holdings, chose to raise funds in international markets such as New York and Hong Kong - and investors there, not in China, reaped the benefits.
+Many of the best-known Chinese groups, including e-commerce firm Alibaba and gaming and social media giant Tencent, chose to raise funds in international markets such as New York and Hong Kong - and investors there, not in China, reaped the benefits.

-Last year, Chinese companies raised US$64.2 billion globally - almost a third of the worldwide total - via initial public offerings (IPOs), but less than one-third of that was raised in Shanghai or Shenzhen, according to Refinitiv data.
+Last year, Chinese companies raised US$64.2 billion (S$87 billion) globally - almost a third of the worldwide total - via IPOs, but less than one-third of that was raised in Shanghai or Shenzhen, according to Refinitiv data.

 Shenzhen's start-up friendly board, ChiNext, set up in 2009, and once a hotbed of speculation, is struggling to gain traction.
-It saw only 27 listings in 2018, with volumes slumping 43 per cent from the previous year to US$4.3 billion, Refinitiv data show.
+It saw only 27 listings last year, with volumes slumping 43 per cent from the previous year to US$4.3 billion, Refinitiv data show.

-Shenzhen's main stock exchange has not done much better, with IPO fundraising slumping 39 per cent in 2018 to US$8.1 billion.
+Shenzhen's main stock exchange has not done much better, with IPO fund raising slumping 39 per cent last year to US$8.1 billion.

 An earlier effort, the New Third Board set up in Beijing in 2006, has suffered a similar fate and is languishing amid poor liquidity and waning investor interest.